What is Anxiety?

 While a large percentage of Americans suffer from anxiety disorders to some degree, it is most prevalent among substance abusers and addicts.
 This is thought to be due mainly to the mind-altering properties that illicit drugs can possess.
 Many addictive substances are known to cause hallucinations and feelings of paranoia, which enhance anxiety.

 People who suffer from anxiety disorder often have an acute and overwhelming attack of panic or fear.
-Many times the fear is so intense that it leads to self-medication with sedatives, painkillers or opiate-based drugs.
+Many times, the fear is so intense that it leads to self-medication with sedatives, painkillers or opiate-based drugs.
 When the cycle continues, an addiction can be created.
-Behaviour Research and Therapy published a study stating that 10-40 percent of people with panic disorder are alcoholics and 10-20 percent of people with panic disorders struggle with substance abuse.
+Behavior Research and Therapy published a study stating that 10-40 percent of people with panic disorder are alcoholics and 10-20 percent of people with panic disorders struggle with substance abuse.

 For some people, the use of alcohol and drugs and the withdrawal from them can cause symptoms of anxiety.
 In these cases, the anxiety symptoms may be substance induced and the symptoms will subside with prolonged abstinence.
 For others, the symptoms of anxiety persist and may even worsen with prolonged abstinence thus making recovery more difficult.
 In either case, if the anxiety disorder is not dealt with as part of a substance abuse treatment program, it can be a contributing factor in a future relapse.